StevenWeathers/thunderdome-planning-poker/docs/CONTRIBUTING.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/StevenWeathers/thunderdome-planning-poker/tags).

+We prefer frequent, smaller releases to reduce the scope and risk of individual deployments.
+Major version bumps are reserved for significant changes such as breaking changes to the public REST API or drastic changes to dependencies that affect deployments.

 ## Coding Conventions

 - Thunderdome's priorities in architectural design are SaaS first, self-hosted second, always open-source.